 3 (c).
 A trial of skill in which many contestants compete for championship in a series of elimination contests.

-Webster’s seems needlessly specific as to the format, and seems to realize that this definition is overly restrictive by adding a less specific sense for one particularly sort of tournament:
+Webster’s seems needlessly specific as to the format, and seems to realize that this definition is overly restrictive by adding a less specific sense for one particular sort of tournament:

 3 (d).
 A fishing contest in which a large number of anglers participate.